CS-CSULA/CS5660_Assignments/assignments/C4_W2/README.md

 - The Transformer Decoder

-  In this notebook you'll explore the transformer decoder and how to implement it with trax.
+  In this notebook you'll explore the transformer decoder and how to implement it with trax.s

+- Positional encoding

+  In this lab you will explore the positional encoding, which helps transformer to understand where in the sentence the individual words are located.

 ## Assignment